intlr/nightbull/README.md

 ## Documentation

-The application is using FastAPI which uses Redoc to generate OpenAPI documentations.
+The application is using FastAPI which uses [Redoc][redoc] to generate OpenAPI documentations.
 To access the generated documentation after the application started, visit the `/redoc` endpoint.